-Amate Bark Paper Art is an ancient form of folk art in Mexico with a rich past and an unclear future.
+Amate Paper Art is an ancient form of folk art in Mexico with a rich past and an unclear future.
 We discovered these fascinating pieces when wandering down 5th Avenue in Playa Del Carmen.

-The shop was full of Amate – or bark paper – in all shapes and sizes.
+The shop was full of Amate (bark paper) in all shapes and sizes.
 We learned that it is made by taking the bark and boiling it for a full day with a softening agent.

 In some cases additional colors are added.
 The process has ancient roots that date back to pre-Hispanic times in Mexico and has changed very little over time.

 When the Spanish arrived on the scene in the 1500s the process of making the bark paper was banned because they felt that it was used in witchcraft and magic.
 There was a resurgence of bark paper use during colonial times when paper from Europe became scarce.